maxfortun/sshd-trusted-user/README.md

 Whether deploying a fleet of servers, vms, or containers, sometimes it is necessary to troubleshoot these from the inside.
 No matter how all-encompassing your observability is, no matter how comprehensive your remote logging is, the fact remains – troubleshooting is a hands-on process and requires direct access to the problem area.

 ## Scope
-Provide an ssh sign-in solution which allows a per user audit trail without relying on an external party for account provisioning.
+Provide an ssh sign-in solution which allows a per user audit trail without relying on an external party for the account provisioning.
 > Note: Setting up an SSH CA Signer is not in scope of this project.
 I intend to write about it [here](https://github.com/maxfortun/ssh-ca-signer-oidc).

 ## Challenges